Compare any two graphics cards:

 Memory Bandwidth

-As far as performance goes, the GeForce GTX Titan should in theory be a small bit better than the Radeon RX 480 in general. (explain)
+In theory, the GeForce GTX Titan should be a small bit faster than the Radeon RX 480 in general. (explain)

 GeForce GTX Titan 288384 MB/sec